ᐅ TRAVEL LOVER: 100 Unique + Creative Travel Words From Around the World

 The fear of not having any travel trips currently booked.

 When the world and travel shut down in 2020, thipophobia was the main emotion running through my veins.
 What kind of life is it where there are no adventures to look forward to and you’re forced to remain in the same location for the foreseeable future.
 You tell me?

 Something lovely discovered by chance.
 A chance encounter with something wonderful.

-When travelling, especially without much of a plan and an open heart, it is not uncommon to discover something beautiful purely by chance.
+When travelling, especially without much of a plan and with an open heart, it is not uncommon to discover something beautiful purely by chance.
 These discoveries make for some of the most memorable experiences.

 This interesting travel word is often used by French travellers to describe a chance encounter.
-Its time the rest of us use this word too the next we unexpectedly stumble upon an inspiring landscape, a cute cafe, or a welcoming local.
+Its time the rest of us use this word too the next time we unexpectedly stumble upon an inspiring landscape, a cute cafe, or a welcoming local.